Crasow/IHU/Theory of I&C/Shannon–Fano coding/README.md

 ##  $$\textcolor{blue}{\text{Decoder}}$$
 Needs code without spaces and dict for it.
-You can enter dict step by step: word, code for word, word, code, etc.
+You can enter dict step by step: word, code for word, word, code for word, etc. <p>
 Or use ready dict.
 If u use 2nd var, u need to enter dict as python dictionary {'a':'001', 'h':'101'}.